KNowledgeOnWebScale/solid-calendar-store/README.md

 # Solid Calendar Store

-Solid Calendar is a plugin for [CSS](https://github.com/solid/community-server), it adds to possiblity to perform a list of calendar-based operations.
+Solid Calendar is a plugin for [CSS](https://github.com/solid/community-server).
+It adds the possibility to perform a list of calendar-based operations.
 For a concrete overview of all the possible transformations and conversions see `docs/`.

 ## Initial setup